Shresht7/mstodo-cli/README.md

 A Command-Line-Interface for Microsoft To Do.

 > [!WARNING]
 > This is not meant to be a **proper** command-line interface for Microsoft To Do.
-Just a quick and dirty way to look at your tasks from the terminal.
+Just a quick and dirty way to grab your tasks from the terminal.

 ---